Eric Mabius

 Eric Harry Timothy Mabius (born April 22, 1971) is an American actor.
 Born in Harrisburg, Pennsylvania, he graduated from Sarah Lawrence College in Bronxville, New York, with a degree in cinema studies.
 After working in theater productions, Mabius made his film debut in the 1995 independent dark comedy Welcome to the Dollhouse.

 Mabius gained widespread recognition for his role as Daniel Meade on the ABC comedy-drama series Ugly Betty.
 He also appeared on the Showtime series The L Word and in the films Cruel Intentions, The Crow: Salvation, and Resident Evil.
+Since 2013, Mabius has starred in the long-running Hallmark Channel series Signed, Sealed, Delivered.

 Life

 Mabius was born in Harrisburg, Pennsylvania, the son of Elizabeth (née Dziczek) and Craig Mabius.
 His father worked as a historian preserving the Historic Allaire Village.
 He has a brother, Craig.
 Mabius is Catholic.
-After attending Amherst Regional High School in Amherst, Massachusetts, where he was voted "Most Dramatic Girly" as a senior, he enrolled in Sarah Lawrence College in Yonkers, New York, where he pursued his education in film theory.
+After attending Amherst Regional High School in Amherst, Massachusetts, where he was voted "Most Dramatic Guy" as a senior, he enrolled in Sarah Lawrence College in Yonkers, New York, where he pursued his education in film theory.

 Mabius wed Ivy Sherman, an interior designer, in January 2006; the two first met in high school during a health education class.
+They divorced in 2018.